University of New Brunswick: Athletics

 The University of New Brunswick has two sports teams, one for each campus.
 UNB Fredericton's team is called the UNB Reds, and UNB Saint John's team is called the UNB Saint John Seawolves.
 The Reds varsity teams primarily participate in Atlantic University Sport (AUS) and U Sports.
 The Saint John Seawolves varsity teams primarily participate in the Atlantic Collegiate Athletic Association (ACAA) and the Canadian Collegiate Athletic Association.
 There are teams for cross country, curling, basketball, hockey, soccer, swimming, track and field, and volleyball.
 Out of these sports, there are additional teams for the Saint John Seawolves for basketball, soccer, and volleyball.
-Men's and women's track & field and cross country were added as a varsity sport for 2010–2011; this is a joint Fredericton/Saint John Campus program.
+Men's and women's track & field and cross country were added as a varsity sport for 2010–2011; this is a joint Fredericton/Saint John Campus programme.

 In the past, UNBF used different names for each individual sport's team; for instance, the men's swim team was the Beavers, and the hockey team was the Red Devils.
 The university club teams, which are supported financially by the Student Union as well as by individual members of the teams, do not use the Reds name and thus continue the tradition of using different nicknames for each sport.